nextflow-io/nextflow/docs/config.rst

-Read :ref:`podman-page` page to lean more how use Podman containers with Nextflow.
+Read :ref:`podman-page` page to learn more how use Podman containers with Nextflow.

 .. _config-manifest: